fwcd/kotlin-language-server/CONTRIBUTION.md

 #### Implementation details

 `vscode-kotlin` launches tcp server to accept new connections.
 Once `vscode-languageclient` requests new connection, `vscode-kotlin` starts to listen for new connections on the [kotlin.languageServer.port](vscode://settings/kotlin.languageServer.port).
 When single connection is accepted, `vscode-kotlin` stops to listen for new connections.
 Once connections is closed and `vscode-languageclient` requests new connection, `vscode-kotlin` starts to listen for connections again.

-## Tracking issues

-If you want to introduce massive change, please create a corresponding tracking issue and pull-request.

-## Project-wise requirements

-> These requirements apply to the project as a whole.

-KLSP:
-- *MUST NOT* create any system files in user's project folder, and user's home folder.
-- *SHOULD NOT* rely on editor specific features